ryanviana/eth-samba-prism/README.md

   <i>Explore the foundational structure and detailed components that drive our platform, alongside the workflow process that ensures seamless operation.</i>
 </p>

-## 🤖 Stable Diffusion Integration: Current Strategy & Future Vision
+## 🤖 Machine Learning Model: Current Strategy & Future Vision

-### Current Implementation
+### Current Implementation - Stabble Diffusion

 Currently, our platform incorporates a cutting-edge application of stable-diffusion technology, albeit through a paid product not fully tailored to our specific needs.
 Here's how the process unfolds: